Staffbase/gitops-github-action/README.md

 jobs:
   ci-cd:
     name: Build, Push and Deploy

     runs-on: ubuntu-20.04

     steps:
       - name: Checkout
-        uses: actions/checkout@v2

-      # Checkout our GitHub Action for GitOps.
-      - uses: actions/checkout@v2
+        uses: actions/checkout@v3
-        with:
-          repository: Staffbase/gitops-github-action
-          ref: v3
-          # The GITOPS_TOKEN is available as organization secret.
-          token: ${{ secrets.GITOPS_TOKEN }}
-          # It's important that you clone the repository into the .github/gitops path, because the GitHub Action has a hard dependency on this path.
-          path: .github/gitops

-      # Run the GitOps GitHub Action which builds and pushs the Docker image and then updates the deployment in the mops repository.
+      # Run the GitOps GitHub Action which builds and push the Docker image and then updates the deployment in the repository.
       - name: GitOps (build, push and deploy a new Docker image)
-        # Here we are referencing the cloned GitHub Action.
-        uses: ./.github/gitops
+        uses: Staffbase/gitops-github-action@v3
         # The DOCKER_USERNAME, DOCKER_PASSWORD and GITOPS_TOKEN secrets are available as organization secret.
         with:
           dockerusername: ${{ secrets.DOCKER_USERNAME }}